Gattaca (1997)

 plan seems to be going well.
 Then, a week before the launch, an Executive at

-Gattaca is brutally murdered in his Office.
-The Police prowl the building for
+Gattaca is brutally Murdered in his Office.
+The Police prowl the building for Suspects.

-suspects.
-The already onerous Security Checks become even harder for Vincent to
+The already onerous Security Checks become even harder for Vincent to cheat.

-cheat.
 Vincent is at risk of losing his dream.
-Worse, Vincent is at risk of
+Worse, Vincent is at risk of being falsely

 sexual interests in Vincent and also is in charge of Vincent’s Genetic ID Tests.